-The Board currently consists of six directors, David Laing, Thomas Boehlert, Mark Palmer, Alan Edwards, George Ogilvie and Sarah Strunk of whom five are independent based upon the test for director independence in National Instrument 52-110 - Audit Committees ("NI 52-110").
-The independent directors are David Laing, Mark Palmer, Thomas Boehlert, Alan Edwards and Sarah Strunk.
-Mr. Boehlert will not be standing for re-election and if elected will be replaced by Isabella Bertani who is also independent within the definition of NI 52-110.
+The Board currently consists of six directors, David Laing, Isabella Bertani, Alan Edwards, George Ogilvie, Mark Palmer and Sarah Strunk of whom five are independent based upon the test for director independence in National Instrument 52-110 - Audit Committees ("NI 52-110").
+The independent directors are David Laing, Mark Palmer, Isabella Bertani, Alan Edwards and Sarah Strunk.
 George Ogilvie is the President and Chief Executive Officer of the Company and is not independent as a result.
 As of the date of this Information Circular, David Laing is the Chairman of the Board (the "Chairman") and is considered to be independent within the meaning of NI 58-101.
 None of the independent directors worked for the Company, received remuneration from the Company or had material contracts with or material interests in the Company which could interfere with their ability to act with a view to the best interests of the Company.